ItsTheNumberH/Town-Of-H/README.md

 [TorchMod](https://github.com/tomozbot/TorchMod) - For the inspirtation of the Torch Mod.\
 [XtraCube](https://github.com/XtraCube) - For the RainbowMod.\
 [PhasmoFireGod](https://twitch.tv/PhasmoFireGod) - Button Art.\
-[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Child and Spy roles.
+[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Child Modifier and Spy roles.
+[Town-Of-Us-R](https://github.com/eDonnes124/Town-Of-Us-R) - For the continuation of Town Of Us and the Grenadier role.

 [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - For created custom game options.\
 v1.0.3 uses [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) directly.\